yoloSwagSEO/BackFlight/roadmap.md

 # RoadMap
-This roadmap is not significant for the real developpment effort.
+This roadmap is not significant of the real developpment effort.
 It's just a road-map. :)

 ***First alpha : 18/10*** (includes some functionnalities only)